plgd-dev/doc/content/en/docs/architecture/onboarding-to-plgd-hub.md

 More information about the credentials resource can be found [here](https://openconnectivity.org/specs/OCF_Security_Specification.pdf) in section 9.
 {{< /note >}}

+The update device credentials is done via POST method on the /oic/sec/cred resource:

 {{< plantuml id="add-ca" >}}
 @startuml Sequence
 skinparam backgroundColor transparent